jasonbayton/11ty/_src/projects/package-search/index.md

 .. and more!
 PACKAGE SEARCH is a quickly-evolving application.

-Due to what it is, PACKAGE SEARCH can be useful for consumers and private individuals also.
+Due to the nature of the application, PACKAGE SEARCH can be useful for consumers and private individuals alike also.
 Feedback is critically important to me, so I do encourage use and honest feedback.

 ## What does PACKAGE SEARCH cost?